thepanlab/Supercomputing_Instructions/Use_jupyter_notebook.md

 > #SBATCH --chdir=/work/omicsbio/paulcalle/

-Change the port, according to your setup
+The port use for the connection:

 > port=8893